Why is it essential to wash your Locks properly?

-Washing your locs is an essential step to maintain a healthy scalp and strong hair.
-Yet many hesitate to wash their locs for fear of damaging them, weighing them down, or slowing their maturation.
+Washing your Locks is an indispensable step to maintain a healthy scalp and strong hair.
+However, many hesitate to wash their Locks for fear of damaging them, weighing them down, or slowing their maturation.

-In reality, poor washing is far more dangerous than regular, well-controlled washing.
-Product residue, sweat, dust, or pollution can build up in locs and cause:
+In reality, poor washing is much more dangerous than regular and controlled washing.
+Product residues, sweat, dust, or pollution can accumulate in the Locks and cause:

 - itching,